Vietnam.vn - Nền tảng quảng bá Việt Nam

 Candy Crush is in a unique position, says Joost Van Dreunen, author of a book on the economics of the video game industry.
 The free app is more than a decade old, has millions of players, and serves a “content-hungry audience.”
 Demand is so high that it makes sense to use AI to offload the workload, he says.

 What’s special about Candy Crush is that each level is technically just a single board.
-“With AI and a database of previously created levels, it makes sense to speed up and scale the creation process to create more content,” Dreunen said.
+“With AI and a database of previously created levels, it makes sense to speed up and expand the creation process to create more content,” Dreunen said.
 This will create more levels for users.

 Using AI means that instead of improving just a few hundred, the team can improve thousands of levels per week.
 In part, this is because they can automate the process of drafting improved versions.